Loading Events

 In 2019, Ms. Lavariega joined the Hyogo Performing Arts Center Orchestra in Japan and served as their principal horn for three years.
 During her time there she performed with The Osaka Philharmonic and The Japan Century Orchestra.
 She also served as principal horn of L’Orchestre de la Francophonie during their 2018 Summer Season.
 She holds a Bachelors of Music in Horn Performance from The Juilliard School, under the tutelage of Erik Ralske.

 While she’s not performing on stage, she holds the position of Creative Director for The J.M.
-Chamber Players, a cutting-edge string ensemble for weddings and special events
+Chamber Players, a cutting-edge string ensemble for weddings and special events.

 Atsuko Sato